eltribehou/AerospaceBar/README.md

 - Display Aerospace workspaces
 - Display the running applications in each workspace with their icon
 - Display a green badge on fullscreen apps
+- Display current Aerospace keybind mode (optional, configurable)
 - A clock on the right or bottom depending on orientation.
 - Configurable colors
 - Compatible with Hyprspace

 ## Features that might be added

-- Display current keybind mode
 - Maybe, allow to place each element in a different location, specify padding, things like that
 - No proper external component system, I want to keep it simple and minimal, and lazy